davedannenberg/Ch18-Streamlit-Pychain/README.md

 ![streamlit1](https://user-images.githubusercontent.com/85848524/138997051-59c05ac1-9a44-41c4-8e1f-d5f140dd4104.PNG)

-This shows the transactions being written to the ledger.
+The above photo shows the transactions being written to the ledger.

 ![streamlit2](https://user-images.githubusercontent.com/85848524/138997190-db9669dc-36a2-402a-8264-812fc58dfbc4.PNG)

 ![image](https://user-images.githubusercontent.com/85848524/139159247-bd52e387-cecf-4bb7-ab12-0bde9bce939d.png)

-This shows the validation.
+The above photos show the validation.

 There is also a difficulty slider - this increases the nonce at which the block is written (higher nonce = higher difficulty):